-While not every site and situation allows for custom focal point setting, WordPress has built functionality into its Gutenberg editor for cover blocks (documentation here) and there are a variety of content editors that provide similar functionality.
-Also, there are some plugins that you can discuss with your project manager if this is a need for your site to have more control over how images are cropped.
+While not every site and situation allows for setting a custom focal point on an image, WordPress has built functionality into its Gutenberg editor for Cover Blocks and there are a variety of content editors that provide similar functionality.
+Also, there are some plugins that you can discuss with your project manager if there is a need for your site to have more control over how images are cropped.

 We will assign a focal point for each photo as we add content to your pages, based on what we feel is the most obvious choice.
 Please specify in your content documents or the notes section of your content migration sheet if you would like to assign specific focal points to images.